NiklasEi/jekyll-exif-data/README.md

 For more examples of possible exif tags see [exifr](https://github.com/remvee/exifr).
 The argument taken by the `exif` filter is the name of the method in exifr (for deeper methods join them with a dot e.g. `gps.latitude` or `f_number.to_f`).

-You can use the arguments `exif?` and `gps?` to figure out whether there is any exif/gps data for your image:
+You can use the arguments `exif?` and `gps?` to figure out whether there is any exif/gps data for your image.
+Example code to link to the location where the image was taken on https://www.openstreetmap.org:
 ```
 {% capture has_exif %}{{ image-path-no-leading-slash | exif: "exif?" }}{% endcapture %}
 {% capture has_gps %}{{ image-path-no-leading-slash | exif: "gps?" }}{% endcapture %}